 Are some of the knives in your kitchen dull?
 Does it take you too much effort to cut your tomatoes?
 Instead of spending money to have your knives sharpened by someone else, you can buy a simple knife sharpener that’ll save you lots of headaches and money.
 This article on the best knife sharpener will walk you through the best knife sharpeners for specific types of knives as well as for general use.
-The best knife sharpener for kitchen knives does not need to leave a polished edge as a knife sharpener for survival knives.
+The best knife sharpener for kitchen knives does not need to leave a polished edge like a knife sharpener for survival knives.
 If you just want to get your knives sharpened without much work, you can pick from either an electric knife sharpener or a pull through knife sharpener.

 Best Knife Sharpening System for Kitchen Knives and Pocket Knives (Reviews)